letoram/durden/README.md

 access relevant menus), it is possible to reset to a default state by calling

     arcan_db drop_appl durden

-Menu Widgets
-====
-in the widget folder, there are a few short example scripts on hooks that are enabled when menu navigation reaches a certain state or the lbar/bbar are used for some things.
-This feature is intended to help developing quick features like notes and a calculator, but also when using features that becomes easier with 'cheat sheets', binding info or an ASCII table.

 Status / Command / Output channels
 ====